Winslow firm stays strong during pandemic

 At the company’s 9,000-square-foot warehouse in Winslow, social distancing is easy to do; thus, face coverings are not mandatory.
 As a precaution, however, Thompson said her 45-person staff has been working staggered shifts to eliminate the possibility of crowding.

-Protocols for the employees who work on the construction sites have also been modified.
+Protocols for the employees who work on construction sites have also been modified.

 “We’ve limited to having two people in a vehicle at a time,” Thompson said.
 “And it’s the same two people.
 We’re not switching it up.”